ubco-mds-2020-labs/dashboard-project-data551_g5/TEAM_CONTRACT.md

 a.	**Commitment**

-1. Team members are expected to work for [] per week
+1. Team members are expected to work for 10-12 hours per week
 2. Be honest and realistic about scheduling and the scope of the project
-3. Operate proactively, anticipating potential roadblocks including but not limited to [] and working to prevent them from ensuring the project is completed by the specified deadline.

 b.	**Problem Solving**